dmitryporotnikov/dmitryporotnikov/content/post/windows/SystemCacheWs-MFT-Cache.md

 ![RAMMAP](https://cdn.porotnikov.com/media/2025/9/4/RAMMAP.png)

-What is this mystery Metafile entry.
+What is this mystery Metafile entry?
 It is a cache for [MFT table](https://learn.microsoft.com/en-us/windows/win32/fileio/master-file-table).

 Back in a day, (windows server 2003/2008 era) there was a way to control the metafile usage with an official [Microsoft tool Dyncache](http://www.microsoft.com/en-us/download/details.aspx?id=9258), but this tool wont work on modern OS: